ricksteruk/aya_devnet_guide/guide_join_devnet.md

 [Release DevNet AyA Node v0.2.0](https://github.com/worldmobilegroup/aya-node/releases/tag/devnet-v.0.2.0)

 Download and copy the `aya-node` and `wm-devnet-chainspec.json` files to your server.
-The guide assumes you built from source so make sure you adjust file paths.
+The guide assumes you built from source so we will adjust file paths.
 To get the same folder structure as for the build from source option, create the folder `aya-node/target/release` and copy the `aya-node` binary into it.
 The `wm-devnet-chainspec.json` would be expected in the folder `aya-node/`.

 ```bash
 cd /home/${USER}